 Bali has a number of rivers perfectly suited for white river rafting, and the Ayung river is one of the best on the south of Bali.
 This river has a healthy mix of calm waters, small drops, and rocks, making it a suitable white river rafting choice for beginners and intermediate enthusiasts.
 However, in the rainy season, the river becomes a class IV rapids suitable for those looking for a challenge.
 Besides maneuvering the rapids, you'll be able to enjoy the scenic forest along the river and authentic Balinese village.

-Although being on the southeast side of Bali, you shouldn't miss watching the dolphins swim along the coast of Nusa Dua.
+Although located at the southeast side of Bali, you shouldn't miss watching the dolphins swim along the coast of Nusa Dua.
 There are boats that can take you out to sea where you can watch these cute and majestic creatures play and swim about.
 The dolphin watching sessions are done in the morning, so you'll get to enjoy the pleasant morning sun as well.

 Tenganan village is one of the earliest settlements in Bali.
 Located in the Manggis region, this village one of its kind.
 It has played a vital role in Balinese royalty.
 In fact, the people of Tenganan are called Bali Aga, or the original Balinese.
 The village is a gateway to Bali's history and cultural background, making it a must-visit.